Innovar-Healthcare/bridgelink-container/README.md

 The amount of time (in milliseconds) to wait between database connection attempts.
 By default, will wait 10 seconds between attempts.

 <a name="env-keystore-storepass"></a>
-#### `KEYSTORE_STOREPASS`
+#### `MP_KEYSTORE_STOREPASS`

 The password for the keystore file itself.
 If you don't want to use an environment variable to store sensitive information like this, look at the [Using Docker Secrets](#using-docker-secrets) section below.

 <a name="env-keystore-keypass"></a>
-#### `KEYSTORE_KEYPASS`
+#### `MP_KEYSTORE_KEYPASS`

 The password for the keys within the keystore, including the server certificate and the secret encryption key.
 If you don't want to use an environment variable to store sensitive information like this, look at the [Using Docker Secrets](#using-docker-secrets) section below.

 <a name="env-keystore-type"></a>
-#### `KEYSTORE_TYPE`
+#### `MP_KEYSTORE_TYPE`

 The type of keystore.

-<a name="env-session-store"></a>
-#### `SESSION_STORE`

-If set to true, the web server sessions are stored in the database.
-This can be useful in situations where you have multiple Connect servers (connecting to the same database) clustered behind a load balancer.

 <a name="env-vmoptions"></a>
-#### `VMOPTIONS`
+#### `MP_VMOPTIONS`

 A comma-separated list of JVM command-line options to place in the `.vmoptions` file.
 For example to set the max heap size:

-* -Xmx512m
+* 512

-<a name="env-delay"></a>
-#### `DELAY`

-This tells the entrypoint script to wait for a certain amount of time (in seconds).
-The entrypoint script will automatically use a command-line SQL client to check connectivity and wait until the database is up before starting Connect, but only when using PostgreSQL or MySQL.
-If you are using Oracle or SQL Server and the database is being started up at the same time as Connect, you may want to use this option to tell Connect to wait a bit to allow the database time to startup.

 <a name="env-keystore-download"></a>
 #### `KEYSTORE_DOWNLOAD`

-A URL location of a Connect keystore file.
-This file will be downloaded into the container and Connect will use it as its keystore.
+A URL location of a BridgeLink keystore file.
+This file will be downloaded into the container and BridgeLink will use it as its keystore.

 <a name ="env-extensions-download"></a>
 #### `EXTENSIONS_DOWNLOAD`

-A URL location of a zip file containing Connect extension zip files.
-The extensions will be installed on the Connect server.
+A URL location of a zip file containing BridgeLink extension zip files.
+The extensions will be installed on the BridgeLink server.

 <a name ="env-custom-jars-download"></a>
 #### `CUSTOM_JARS_DOWNLOAD`

 A URL location of a zip file containing JAR files.
-The JAR files will be installed into the `server-launcher-lib` folder on the Connect server, so they will be added to the server's classpath.
+The JAR files will be installed into the `server-launcher-lib` folder on the BridgeLink server, so they will be added to the server's classpath.

 <a name="env-allow-insecure"></a>
 #### `ALLOW_INSECURE`